-Numeracy professional development continued to focus on "Big Ideas" Problem-solving and Reasoning and building a common approach to the teaching and planning of Mathematics at Woodridge.
+Numeracy professional development continued to focus on Inquiry Learning, Problem-solving and Reasoning and building a common approach to the teaching, planning and assessment of Mathematics at Woodridge.

 E-Learning professional development and projects were undertaken by many teaching staff and the Leadership team.